openMLA/elegoo-mars-4-dlp-controller/README.md

 > [!NOTE]
 > While PCB fabrication is the most straightforward application for this board, this is actually developed as part of an effort towards an open hardware photolithography system.
 Check out the [openMLA organisation](https://github.com/openMLA/) for more info.

+### At a glance

+Running an SPI clock of ~125MHz it takes:

+* ~0.75s to send a full 1440p image to the projector
+* ~0.18s to send a 720p image to projector

+Arbitrary sections of the display can be updated for even shorter transfer times.
+Note the maximum framerate (below) and that due to technical reasons the smallest image block that can be sent (in terms of transfer size) is 128x2 pixels.

+The image is stored in a buffer in the FPGA, so you can incrementally build or update an image, if that saves you time or makes your life easier.

+The max achievable framerate seems to be about 10Hz (as there are some artefacts if you update faster).
+This is not a hard limit I suspect, and it may be possible to get closer to the display signal framerate of 60Hz.

 ### Sourcing the Projector